Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 Onsets

-Clusters of consonant letters at the beginning of an orthographic syllable occur in Odia, and they are handled as described in the section clusters.
+Clusters of consonant letters at the beginning of an orthographic syllable occur in Odia, and they are handled as described in the section Consonant clusters.

 Special behaviours include handling of RA at the beginning of an orthographic syllable (see rconjuncts).